zenml-io/zenml-projects/customer-churn/README.md

 4. Create the ZenML secret that was referenced in the Seldon Core model deployer that holds credentials for accessing the S3 bucket.
-If the EKS cluster is already associated with the proper IAM role and policies to access the S3 bucket, you can use in-cluster authentication:
+If the EKS cluster is already associated with the proper I.A.M. role and policies to access the S3 bucket, you can use in-cluster authentication:

 ```bash